Víctor Guzmán (footballer, born 1995): Doping Case

 On 12 December 2019, after much media speculation, Guzmán was announced as Guadalajara's newest signing.
 Right before the season started, a drug test from the previous season surfaced that Guzmán had drugs in his system, and Guadalajara canceled the agreement they had with Pachuca.
 Guzmán claims the tests are false and awaits legal action as a Pachuca player.

 Return to Pachuca

 On 24 August 2020, 10 months since his last match, he returned to the playing field in a league match against Mazatlán, scoring the winning goal from a penalty kick during stoppage time, giving his team a 4–3 victory.

+Successful Transfer to Guadalajara

+On 25 December 2022, 3 years after his original agreement to transfer was cancelled, Guzmán returned to his boyhood club, C.D.
+Guadalajara.
+He made his debut coming on as a substitute in a 1–0 victory over Monterrey.
+On his first match as starter against Toluca, he appeared as a captain in a 2–1 loss.
+In his first season with Guadalajara in the Clausura 2023, he was the club's top scorer with 8 goals and helped them reach their first league final since the Clausura 2017.
+They would end up losing the final 3-2 on aggregate to Tigres UANL, the same club they had beat in the Clausura 2017 final.

 International career

 Youth

 Guzmán was called up to the under-20 team by Sergio Almaguer for the 2015 CONCACAF U-20 Championship in Jamaica.
 He played five matches and scored the third goal in a 3–0 victory group stage match against Honduras.
 Mexico would go on winning the tournament.
 Guzmán was then called up to participate in the 2015 FIFA U-20 World Cup with Mexico in New Zealand, where he would appear in all three group stage matches but Mexico would finish last in the group.

 On 18 September 2015, Guzmán was selected by coach Raúl Gutierrez to play in the 2015 CONCACAF Olympic Qualifying Championship.
 Going on to appear in all games, he scored the last goal of the final in a 2–0 victory over Honduras.
 He would go on to be listed in the tournament's Best XI.

 On 7 July 2016, Guzmán was named in Mexico's 23-man squad that would participate in the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 He would only make one appearance, being substituted in at the 83rd minute for Pachuca teammate Hirving Lozano as Mexico tied 2–2 in their first group stage match against Germany.